grafbase/extensions/extensions/postgres/README.md

 The introspection tool is highly recommended for **automating schema generation**.
 It simplifies the process of creating a subgraph schema from your Postgres database.

-### Building the Extension

-To use the extension with the Grafbase Gateway, you first need to build the Wasm component.

-1. Build the extension:
-    ```bash
-    grafbase extension build
-    ```
-2. This command creates a `build` directory containing the Wasm module and its manifest:
-    ```
-    build/
-    ├── extension.wasm
-    └── manifest.json
-    ```

 ### Gateway Configuration

 Configure your Grafbase Gateway to use the extension in your `grafbase.toml` configuration file.